Camouflage: The Art of Hiding in Plain Sight

 Digital Camouflage

-In the early 2000s, the United States Marine Corps began using a multi-scale camouflage pattern called MARPAT (Marine Pattern), which replaced the Camouflage Utility Uniform.
+In the early 2000s, the United States Marine Corps introduced a multi-scale camouflage pattern called MARPAT (Marine Pattern), replacing the Camouflage Utility Uniform.
+The digital-print look of the pixelated camouflage is more effective than earlier designs that mimicked nature.
+Large blotchy patterns work best for long distances, while small patterns work best up close.

 Óglaigh na hÉireann

-The Irish DPM camouflage pattern was issued to military personnel in Ireland in March 2000.
-Its design was developed by the Belgian company Seyntex and has black, reddish-brown, and olive green shapes on a light olive green base.
+Ireland has a tradition of neutrality in military affairs, but the Irish Defence Forces are committed to development, United Nations peacekeeping, human rights, and disarmament.
+In March 2000, the Irish DPM camouflage pattern was issued to military personnel, designed by the Belgian company Seyntex with black, reddish-brown, and olive green shapes on a light olive green base.
 In terms of cultural identity, the Irish camoflague pattern is affectionately known as Paddyflage.

 Urban Camouflage